pedrocerrano/CoinBrowser/index.md

 1. Create
 	1. Ask yourself *how* the `Coin` objects will be created.
 Are they created manually for a user?
 Or do we fetch the data from an API?
-	2. Declare a method signature named `fetchCoins`
+	2. Declare a method signature named `fetchCoins`.
 		1. Mark this as a `static` function.
 2. Read
 	1. Once we have `fetched` the `Coin` objects from the API we will need a location to store them.
 From this `Source of Truth` the remainder of the application files will *READ* the data.
 	2. Declare a local source of truth named `coins`.
-		1. Set the type appropriately
+		1. Set the type appropriately.
 3. Update
 	1. Should we allow our users to *change* the data on the  `Coin` objects?
 	2. I don’t think so…